The large-$N$ limit of the chiral condensate from twisted reduced models: Results

 As it can be appreciated from Fig.~\ref{fig:cont_limit}, our data can be perfectly fitted to a behaviour of the type: \beq \left(\frac{\Sigma_\R}{N}\right)^{1/3}(a\sqrt{\sigma}) = \left(\frac{\Sigma_\R}{N}\right)^{1/3} + k\, a^2 \sigma, \eeq and lattice artefacts turn out to be very small with respect to the typical size of our error bars.
 The best fit of the mode number data yields a continuum limit of \beq \left(\frac{\Sigma_\R}{N}\right)^{1/3} = 189(17)~\mathrm{MeV}, \qquad \text{(from $\braket{\nu_\R}$ data),} \eeq while the best fit of the pion data yields a perfectly compatible result \beq \left(\frac{\Sigma_\R}{N}\right)^{1/3} = 178(20)~\mathrm{MeV} \qquad \text{(from $m_\pi$ data)}. \eeq Given the perfect agreement between these two determinations, we also did a combined fit of the two sets of data, obtaining: \beq \left(\frac{\Sigma_\R}{N}\right)^{1/3} = 184(13)~\mathrm{MeV} \qquad \text{(combined fit)}, \eeq which we quote as our final result for the large-$N$ limit of $(\Sigma_\R/N)^{1/3}$ in the $\MS$ scheme at $\mutwoGeV$.

 It is now interesting to compare our result with other determinations in the literature.
 First of all, we compare with the value obtained for $\SU(3)$ in the 2-flavor theory.
 The latest FLAG review~\cite{FlavourLatticeAveragingGroupFLAG:2021npn} reports the world average $\Sigma_\R^{1/3} = 266(10)$ MeV for $N_f=2$, which would lead to $(\Sigma_\R/N)^{1/3} \simeq 184(7)$ MeV, which is in remarkable agreement with our final large-$N$ result in Eq.~\eqref{eq:FINAL_RESULT}.
 This extremely interesting finding points out that higher-order corrections in $1/N$ are pretty small, and cannot be observed at the $4$--$7\%$ level of precision of these determinations.
-This conclusion fits very well with the well-known picture of the fast convergence of the large-$N$ limit for pure Yang--Mills theories.
+This conclusion fits very well with the fast convergence of the large-$N$ limit observed also for other quantities, such as the coefficients parametrizing the $\theta$-dependence of the vacuum energy~\cite{Bonanno:2020hht}, glueball masses~\cite{Athenodorou:2021qvs} or the critical deconfinement temperature~\cite{Lucini:2005vg}.

 Concerning instead other large-$N$ determinations, two results can be found in Refs.~\cite{Narayanan:2004cp,Hernandez:2019qed}.
 These calculations rely on 1 lattice spacing, and hence no continuum limit can be extracted.
 Another recent large-$N$ determination can be found in Ref.~\cite{DeGrand:2023hzz}.
 There, the authors perform a continuum limit using 4 rather coarse lattice spacings, and perform an exploratory study of the large-$N$ limit from results obtained for $N\le 5$.
 Despite these caveats, we believe that it is still interesting to compare these determinations with our numbers.